TerrenceXu/sriov-network-device-plugin/README.md

 We extended this Kubernetes device plugin for mediate device (mdev) support, which is a recent addition to linux vfio framework that is currently used by, e.g. Intel Graphics Virtualization (GVT-g).

 This plugin also creates device plugin endpoints based on the configurations given in file `/etc/pcidp/config.json`.
-This configuration file is in json format as shown below (with "mdevMode" parameter):
+This configuration file is in json format as shown below (with "MdevMode" parameter is true).

 ```json
 {